codesandbox/codesandboxer/packages/codesandboxer/README.md

   }
 })

-// This also returns a finalised files and finalised dependencies property, in case you want to inrospect those before sending. let finalisedInformation = finaliseCSB(fetchedInfo) let csbInfo = await sendFilesToCSB(finalisedInformation.parameters) console.log('Our sandbox\'s ID:', csbInfo.sandboxId)
+// This also returns a finalised files and finalised dependencies property, in case you want to introspect those before sending. let finalisedInformation = finaliseCSB(fetchedInfo) let csbInfo = await sendFilesToCSB(finalisedInformation.parameters) console.log('Our sandbox\'s ID:', csbInfo.sandboxId)